Within a few years, the popularity of this coastal village skyrocketed and hotels and hostels sprang up all over Palomino.

 For the Tribe Hotel in Palomino, the education of children is a subject that is close to their hearts.
 And they’re not wrong!
 It is the new generation that is the most inclined to evolve and improve.
 This small haven of peace is both elegant and simple, built around a lush garden, and in the rooms, the beds swing!
 There is no air-conditioning, but the swimming pool is more than enough to cool down.
 Feel free to sit for a moment in the hammock hanging over the pool to chat with Alejandro and Ivonne, the owners, to learn more about Colombian culture and history.

-Hostels and hotels on the way to the beach
+Where to stay on the way to the beach

 You can’t miss it!
 This road is flanked by all kinds of accommodation and restaurants.
 I’m talking about the famous Carrera 6a.